BLOG

 The other thing to remember is you’ll have to consider other teams who might also be using your sales enablement software.
 For example, your marketing team will be important partners who will also be using your CRM or adding content to your asset management tool.

-When it comes down to it though, there are only four main types of sales enablement tools that will cover the needs of most sales teams.
+When it comes down to it though, there are three key types of sales enablement tools that will cover the needs of most sales teams.

 A communications or engagement platform